misterpremium/PS4ControlerConf/README.md

 # PS4ControllerConf
-Configuration tu use ps4 controller with xboxdrv
+Configuration to use ps4 controller with xboxdrv

-Tu work propetly with steam, in the game properties, we have to set the option "Override for..." to "Disable Steam Input"
+To work properly with steam, in the game properties, we have to set the option "Override for..." to "Disable Steam Input"

 ![image](https://user-images.githubusercontent.com/25362037/111073732-0ec0f700-84e0-11eb-8952-fc65000e1f78.png)

-Then, we have to install xboxdrv and evtest, in order to configre the controller.
+Then, we have to install xboxdrv and evtest, in order to configure the controller.

-To find the event numbre of the controlle we have to run evtest:
+To find the event numbre of the controller we have to run evtest:
 ```
 $ evtest
 No device specified, trying to scan all of /dev/input/event*